Red-Devil404/spooky-ctf-2k24/forensics/5-sandy-hook-river/README.md

 ![message-txt]( images/5.PNG)

-i used the command dir to lists the contents of a directory, showing files and folders along with some basic details like file size, date modified, etc., then i used the dir /r command to lists the contents of a directory, and it also includes additional information specifically for Alternate Data Streams (ADS) on files, which is a feature of the NTFS file system.
+then, i used the command **dir** to lists the contents of a directory, showing files and folders along with some basic details like file size, date modified, etc., then i used the **dir /r** command to lists the contents of a directory, and it also includes additional information specifically for Alternate Data Streams (ADS) on files, which is a feature of the NTFS file system.
 ADS allows files to contain hidden metadata or other "streams" of data that are not typically visible.
-When we use dir /r, we see these hidden streams if they exist.
+When we use **dir /r**, we see these hidden streams if they exist.

 ![dir-]( images/6.png)